atharvbyadav/TheGuessingGame/README.md

 ## ⚠️ Important Notes

 - The `.exe` file provided is functional but may not be 100% perfect.
 It serves as a quick solution for those who wish to test the game without needing to compile the source code.
 - If you're using Linux or Mac, the game can be compiled using any standard C compiler like `gcc`.
-Make sure to modify the `system("cls")` command to `system("clear")` for clearing the console.

 ---